muhme/joomla-branches-tester/README.md

 The script will automatically install the appropriate Cypress version locally for each branch if it doesn't already exist.
 Using the Cypress container has the advantage of having Chrome, Edge, Electron, and Chromium pre-installed.
-If you run Cypress locally, only the browsers installed on your system will be available.
+If you run Cypress locally, only the browsers installed on your Docker host system will be available.

 :imp: Are you see the `Installation.cy.js` test spec?
 Here you finally have the chance to do it.
   Who cares about file system and database consistency?
 Go on, click on it.
 Go on, go on ...